Skip to Content

 Do I Need a Will or Trust in California?

 Typically, a living trust will replace the need for a will.
-However, expect your attorney to suggest creating a pour-over will that can include any assets accidently left out of the original trust.
+However, expect your attorney to suggest creating a pour-over will that can include any assets accidentally left out of the original trust.
 If you do not have a living trust, then a will needs to be created to outline how your assets will be dispersed.
 In addition, naming a power of attorney should be prioritized in the event that you become incapacitated.
 A power of attorney will have the ability to make decisions on your behalf regarding finances and healthcare.

 The Components of an Estate Plan